What Does an Architectural Drafter Do?

 What other qualifications do I need?

-High school classes in math, science, computers, design or graphics will be useful if you plan to be an architectural draftsman.
+High school classes in math, science, computers, drawing, design or graphics will be useful if you plan to be an architectural draftsman.
+If you get the opportunity to work around an architectural office, take it!

 What about certifications?